tajuakins/words-opposite/README.md

 # words-opposite
-Words and opposite game for schools
+Words and opposite game for students